datanav/docs/technical/zendesk-wix.rst

 Zendesk Users to Wix Contacts
 -----------------------------
-Every Zendesk Users will be synchronized with a Wix Contacts.

-If a matching Wix Contacts already exists, the Zendesk Users will be merged with the existing one.
-If no matching Wix Contacts is found, a new Wix Contacts will be created.
+Before any synchronization can take place, a link between a Zendesk Users and a Wix Contacts must be established.

 A Zendesk Users will merge with a Wix Contacts if one of the following property combinations match: